 Current Annual Base Salary: $[Amount]

-Additional Compensation: $[Amount] (bonuses/commissions/overtime, if applicable)
+Additional Compensation: $[Amount] (bonuses, commissions, or overtime, if applicable)

-[Employee Full Name]'s employment is [permanent/temporary/contract] and there are no anticipated changes to [his/her/their] employment status at this time.
+Total Annual Compensation: $[Amount][Employee Full Name]'s position is [permanent/temporary/contract], and there are no anticipated changes to [his/her/their] employment status at this time.

 Sincerely,